Renting vs. Buying a House: Advantages & Disadvantages

 Monthly payments

-Once you’ve paid those upfront homeownership costs, you will need to pay additional monthly expenses.
+Once you’ve paid those upfront housing costs associated with homeownership, you will need to pay additional monthly expenses.
 Your mortgage payments are just one of those expenses, and those payments will vary depending on your home purchase price, your interest rate, and how much money you put down on the home.

-Property taxes are also an ongoing expense, and their frequency will depend on your state.
+Property tax is also an ongoing expense, and the frequency you pay it will depend on your state.
 Many states bill you twice annually, while some states bill quarterly.
-You will need to be sure that you have enough money set aside to pay these taxes.
+You will need to be sure that you have enough money set aside to pay your property tax bill.
 Alternatively, you can wrap them into your mortgage, so you’ll technically be making monthly payments that will go toward your taxes.

 If you live in a neighborhood that is part of a homeowners association, then you will need to pay monthly HOA fees.
 These fees help with property and common area maintenance costs, and they can vary significantly.
 It’s a good idea to thoroughly research the HOA fees of any home that you’re considering buying, so you know what to budget.
 You will usually pay these fees monthly or quarterly.